ksaaskil/kimmosaaskilahti.fi/docs/blog/2022-08-05-tips-for-building-clean-rest-api-in-django.md

 ### Keep your models lean

-When I first started developing the annotation tool, my only source of best practices for Django was [_Tips for Building High-Quality Django Apps at Scale_](https://medium.com/@DoorDash/tips-for-building-high-quality-django-apps-at-scale-a5a25917b2b5).
+When we first started developing the annotation tool, my only source of best practices for Django was [_Tips for Building High-Quality Django Apps at Scale_](https://medium.com/@DoorDash/tips-for-building-high-quality-django-apps-at-scale-a5a25917b2b5).
 The article recommended to avoid "fat models" that include business logic inside model methods.
 We have followed this approach and, based on my experience, it was a very good decision.

 Getting the data layer right is a difficult task.
 There are lots of models in the data layer and the models may be coupled in complex ways.
 You can keep your model code much more readable by keeping the number of model methods to the minimum.
 Do not mix the data layer with the service layer (discussed below).